aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/port-channel-interfaces.md

             enable: <bool>
             unmodified_enable: <bool>
         switchport:

+          # In tap mode, the interface operates as a tap port.
+          # Tap ports receive traffic for replication on one or more tool ports.
           tap:

-            # VLAN ID or range of VLAN IDs within range 1-4094.
+            # VLAN ID or range(s) of VLAN IDs within range 1-4094.
             allowed_vlan: <str>

+            # Default tap destination config.
             default:

               # Tap group names for the interface.